vvvv/visualprogramming.net/content/blog/2020/Development News/vvvv-gamma-2019-2-preview/index.md

 ** quite less emit problems due to more robust type unification
 * Added RemoveAll for Spread and SpreadBuilder
 * Fixed Random node not being thread safe
-* Fixed ForEach <Parallel> crashing with input count of zero and modified it so it returns a spread builder instead of a spread to avoid allocations
+* Fixed ForEach [](Parallel) crashing with input count of zero and modified it so it returns a spread builder instead of a spread to avoid allocations

 **236** 18 02 20
 - added ShowOrigin setting